Importing cars and car parts

 Import duties

 You will have to pay import duties when you import cars or car parts from a non-EU country.
-The amount depends on the commodity code (also known as HS code or TARIC code).
+The amount depends on the commodity code (also known as HS code).
 Customs uses these codes to classify goods.
 Finding the right commodity code can be difficult.
 Different types of vehicles have different codes.
 When importing vehicles or vehicle parts, you will usually have to deal with a 10-digit commodity code.
 Below are the first four digits for each vehicle type:

 • Passenger cars: 8703 (automobiles and other motor vehicles primarily designed for passenger transport).